 who we are

-Monika Nalepa (PhD, Columbia University) is an associate professor of political science at the University of Chicago.
+Monika Nalepa (PhD, Columbia University) is a professor of political science at the University of Chicago.
 With a focus on post-communist Europe, her research interests include transitional justice, parties and legislatures, and game-theoretic approaches to comparative politics.
 Her first book, Skeletons in the Closet: Transitional Justice in Post-Communist Europe was published in the Cambridge Studies in Comparative Politics Series and received the Best Book award from the Comparative Democratization section of the APSA and the Leon Epstein Outstanding Book Award from the Political Organizations and Parties section of the APSA.
 She has published her research in Perspectives on Politics, the Journal of Comparative Politics, World Politics, Journal of Conflict Resolution, Journal of Theoretical Politics, Studies in Logic and Rhetoric, and Decyzje.
 Read more about Monika here.
 Check out her Google Scholar page here.
 You can contact Professor Nalepa at firstname.lastname@example.org.